JuliaIDE/Juno-LT/README.md

 Jupiter
 =======

-(Note: This plugin is not yet available in the plugin manager, so the instructions below won't work.)

 Jupiter is an environment for the Julia language, with strong support for interactive development and a whole load of other niceties.
 It's implemented on top of Light Table, using the [Jewel](http://github.com/one-more-minute/Jewel-LT) plugin and a set of great defaults for Julia development.

 ![Screenshot](screenshot.png)